Sdcrouse/careers-twitter/README.md

 There are no set rules on who you can and can’t follow on Twitter.
 (Unless their account is private.)
 Below are some suggestions of who you can follow:

-1. Your peers who are also in the tech industry
+1. Peers who are also in your industry
 2. Influencers you admire (like Elon Musk)
 3. Companies you’d like to keep tabs on (aka dream companies you’d like to work for)
 4. People you want to keep tabs on (aka managers at that dream company)
-5. Web development (and related) blogs
+5. Blogs in your field of study
-6. Job forums (like @rorjobs)
+6. Job forums

 ## Engaging with People on Twitter